90ML (2019 Telugu film)

-90ML is a 2019 Indian Telugu-language romantic action comedy drama film directed by Sekhar Reddy Yerra and starring Kartikeya and newcomer Neha Solanki in the lead roles.
+90ML is a 2019 Indian Telugu-language romantic comedy action film directed by Sekhar Reddy Yerra and starring Kartikeya and newcomer Neha Solanki in the lead roles.
 The film is produced by Ashok Reddy Gummakonda, who previously produced RX 100 (2018).

 Plot

 Devadas (Kartikeya) is born with a fetal alcoholic syndrome and needs to drink 90 mL liquor three times a day to survive.
 He falls in love with Suvasana (Neha Solanki), who hates alcohol.
 The twist in the tale arises when Jon Wick (Ravi Kishan) enters the love story and creates a chaos.
 What will Devadas do now?
 How will he manage his drinking problem, his lady love, and the villain at the same time forms the rest of the story.